 Prequalifying for a personal loan with a credit score of 550 simply means that lenders are willing to loan you a particular amount based solely on a soft pull of your credit history.
 It does not guarantee that you will qualify for the loan once you complete the full loan application, however, it can let you know where you stand and what interest rates lenders are willing to loan you money at.

 The first thing to do before you apply for credit is to check your credit score.
 It’s a good idea to make sure that there are no errors on your credit report impacting your score.
 Second, figure out how much you want to borrow and how long you will need to pay it off.
 You can use an online loan calculator to figure out how much payment will cost you to make sure the payments fit your budget.
 Third, do your research.
 Have a look at what lenders offer in terms of rates and fees so that you can find the best deal for yourself.
 Lastly, you may want to gather documents such as proof of income and identification.
 If you have a 550 credit score, your income may play a big role in whether or not you qualify.
 During the application process you should make sure to submit accurate information.
 This means, check your pay stubs to determine your annual or monthly income, don’t estimate.
 While you should rebuild your credit score before applying for a loan, this may not be an option.
 If you need a loan now and have completed preparation steps, you will need to get pre-qualified.
-At Acorn Finance most of our lending partners have a minimum FICO requirement 600 or above, but anyone can try to check offers.
-Acorn Finance has a network of top national lenders.
 Within 60 seconds or less you can check personal loan offers without impacting your credit score.

 Unsecured personal loans with a credit score of 550 can be more challenging to qualify for than if you had a good credit rating.
 However, it is still possible to find lenders willing to work with you.
 If you can’t delay borrowing until you improve your credit score, do some research to find a lender who will give you the best deal.
 Make sure to compare amounts, rates, terms, and conditions to make sure the offer works for you.